Selecting Favorite Poems From Historical Poets

 Individual and Small Group Reading: The Poet's Voice

-- Hand out the packet of seven poems to each student or send your students to Poets.org to view the poems.
+Step 2: Hand out the above six poems to each student (or send your students to Poets.org to view the poems).

-- Have students complete a T-chart for each poem as they read it: on one side write what “jumps out at them” in the poem and on the other side write why they think this is important to the poet’s voice/poem and if/how it is important to them as a reader.
+Step 4: Have students complete a T-chart for each poem as they read it.
+On one side of the T-chart, students should write what “jumps out at them” in the poem.
+On the other side, they should write why they think this is important to the poet’s voice/poem and if/how it is important to them as a reader.

-- If they are having difficulties, they can quietly ask the advice of someone in their group.
+Step 5: If they are having difficulties, students can quietly ask the advice of someone in their group.

 Explaining Your Choice

-- Each member of a group should have a chance to present his or her explanation and receive comments and questions
+Step 4: Each member of a group should have a chance to present his or her explanation and receive comments and questions.

-Make sure your students save notes from this activity, since they will use them when they write letters.
+Note: Make sure your students save notes from this activity, as they will use them when they write letters.

-Ask your students to keep a running list on the front board at the room of the words in the poems they do not understand.
+Ask your students to keep a running list on the front board of the words in the poems they do not understand.
 These may include: